avajs/ava/docs/05-command-line.md

   ava test.js:4,7-9
 ```

-*Note that the CLI will use your local install of AVA when available, even when run globally.*
+*Note that, for AVA 3, the CLI will use your local install of AVA when available, even when run globally.
+AVA 4 cannot be run globally.*

 AVA searches for test files using the following patterns: